 Choose your courses, making sure to get them approved by your home university and then fill out the Course Selection Worksheet.

-Please click here to view the available semester courses. *Please note that courses on the military campus are not available for study away students.
+To access Hawai’i Pacific University’s online course database, please click here.
+When looking for courses to attend, please search under the following campus: Dwntwn/HI Loa/Ocean Inst Class. *Please note that courses on the military campus are not available for study away students.

 Select the department(s) you are interested in from the first drop-down menu and select the term on the “Semester.”
 Add your preferences for times and dates of classes if you want, select “search for courses,” and start looking through your course options!